TimMilhomme/wifiHeatMapRobot/README.md

 * The pdf containing the full report of the project is present in the repository
 * A video of the project is avaible on Youtube:

+## Contact

+If you have any question of ways of improving the project you can contct me at: a020598k@student.staffs.ac.uk